 The elephant in the room: Your people

-Ultimately, the answer lies in people’s ability to work autonomously of each other and any data protection policies and procedures their organisations may put in place.
+Ultimately, the answer lies in people’s ability to work autonomously of each other and any data protection policies and procedures their organizations may put in place.
 Employees will continue to make decisions in the workplace – and for the most part, this is obviously a positive.
-It means your organisation can function without the need for micro-management and excessive hurdles in the way of getting the job done.
+It means your organization can function without the need for micro-management and excessive hurdles in the way of getting the job done.

 People, however, will always make mistakes.
 When they’re processing and sharing sensitive information, this can cause a breach – complete with its implications of financial penalties from the ICO, high-profile media attention and inevitable loss of customer confidence.